AlexVisca/AlexVisca/README.md

 ### Licence

 No Licence.
-This software and all source code is not licenced for use, reproduction in part of full, or distribution without explicit consent by the author.
+This software and all source code is not licenced for use, modification, reproduction in part or full, or distribution without explicit consent by the author.

 Copyright &copy; 2020, 2023 Alexander Visca.
-All rights reserved
+All rights reserved.